Naval Support Activity Crane · Indiana · Near-corridor

 The East Fork and West Fork of the White River, plus the Patoka River and Patoka Lake, deliver 74 mappable river miles of public paddling water.
 The Hickory Ridge Trail System adds 49 miles of hiking through the Hoosier National Forest (OHV is not permitted on Hoosier NF, the OHV inventory comes entirely from the repurposed mine lands).

-Framed as the program's near-corridor case study, NSA Crane shows how the REPI / NPS recreation-mapping methodology applies even where the historic-trail tie is indirect: the same imagery, the same map portal, the same public-access deliverable.
+As the program's near-corridor case study, NSA Crane shows how the REPI / NPS protection model applies even where the historic-trail tie is indirect: the Southern Indiana Sentinel Landscape already designates this ground, willing-seller easements keep the recreation lands and habitat open, and the same 360° documentation builds the public-access record that strengthens the next nomination.

 Lewis & Clark connection